49ku5h/MY-WEBSITE/_posts/2020-01-10-Getting-Started-With-Linux.md

             Installing Linux..
                Following the Installation Steps..
                Installing any Linux distribution involves several steps, and I walk you through them briefly.
                (i)  You have to download Linux distribution, You can download from here                                                           (https://ubuntu.com/download/desktop).
                (ii) Create bootable flash drive in WINDOWS using Rufus.
                     You can download the rufus from google (iii) Start the installation process.
                (iv) Create a username and password.
                     This helps you to login to your account and perform administrative task (v)  Set up the partition.
-               (vi)Boot into Linux.
+               (vi) Boot into Linux.
-               (vii)Check your hardware.
+               (vii) Check your hardware.
                (viii) Start using Linux.

    Some highlights of Linux over Windows...
          (i) Open source
              Linux is completely open source project.For me this the most important feature of using Linux.

          (ii) Secure
               As i mentioned above Linux is the most secure and snug operting system.
               But in window you need to install antivirus to keep your computer secure.

          (vi) Perfect for Programmers
               Linux supports allmost all of the programming languageslike Python ,c++ and all.

          (v) Customization
              The most best thing using Linux over Window is the it's customization property.
-You have no need to install any               theme.
-              In Linux you don't like something you simply chanhe it.
+You have no need to install any              theme.In Linux you don't like something you simply chanhe it.

          (vi)  Variety of Distributions
                Windo have no flavours or any kind of version but Linux have.
 All are open source.

          (vii) Cost
                With the fearture of open source, Linux is free of cost!.
 All distribution of LInux is open source and free                  of cost.

          (viii) Privacy
                 As Microsoft try to collect data from every user.
 In contrast Linux would be the best solution for privacy                   buff.Linux distribution do not collect much data as compare to window.